ibm-cloud-docs/cis/dns.md

     Required Fields: Name, Domain Name (for CNAME) Optional Field: TTL (Default value is Automatic)

-Enterprise plans are able to CNAME another domain as long as that domain is configured within CIS.
+Enterprise plans are able to CNAME another domain as long as that domain is configured within {{site.data.keyword.cis_short_notm}}.
 {:note}

 ```